+12.01-1L PROTECTION OF BIODIVERSITY - MANSFIELD

+C47mans 03/03/202 Strategies

-12.01-1L PROTECTION OF BIODIVERSITY - MANSFIELD C47mans 03/03/2022 Strategies Protect significant vegetation communities, especially from higher residential densities that lead to fragmentation and incremental clearing and disturbance.
+Protect significant vegetation communities, especially from higher residential densities that lead to fragmentation and incremental clearing and disturbance.

 Protect large old paddock trees for their significant habitat and landscape value, especially in the context of the intensification of land use, including residential and rural living developments.

 Prevent unjustified removal of native vegetation and encourage the recovery of threatened species and communities.

+12.05-2L SIGNIFICANT LANDSCAPES, RIDGELINES AND ALPINE APPROACHES - MANSFIELD C47mans 03/03/2022

+Objective

+To protect the environmental, landscape and visual significance of landscapes, alpine approaches and significant ridgelines, particularly in areas of high visual amenity.

+Minimise the environmental and visual impact of development including buildings, sheds, driveways and associated earthworks.

+Design development to be responsive to the topography of the land and unobtrusive in the landscape. [not approved verbs]

+Retain existing mature scattered native and exotic trees.

+Discourage development on visually exposed ridgelines,

+Encourage designs and colours for development on visually exposed ridgelines that blend with and compliment the landscape, only where visual impact can be minimised. [not approved verbs]

-12.05-2L SIGNIFICANT LANDSCAPES, RIDGELINES AND ALPINE APPROACHES - MANSFIELD C47mans 03/03/2022 Objective To protect the environmental, landscape and visual significance of landscapes, alpine approaches and significant ridgelines, particularly in areas of high visual amenity.
-Strategies Minimise the environmental and visual impact of development including buildings, sheds, driveways and associated earthworks.
-Encourage Sitedevelopment to be sited and designed development to be responsive to the topography of the land and unobtrusive in the landscape. [not approved verbs] Commented [CR6]: Site is covered in design.
-This strategy is now more specific.
-Support the rRetentionain existing mature scattered native and exotic trees. and E encourage the use of substantial landscaping to further complement development and reduce the visual impact of buildings on the landscape. [not approved verbs] Commented [CR7]: I have split this into two strategies.
-Avoid Discourage development on visually exposed ridgelines, unless its visual impact can be minimised by using designs and colours that blend with or compliment the landscape. [not approved verbs] Strategies should generally have one idea.
-Design Incorporate Support building setbacks to be incorporated from property boundaries, roads and waterways that are consistent with the scale of the building, site characteristics, and potential impact on the environment and rural activities conducted on the site. [not approved verbs] Commented [CR8]: More directive and it is a design issue.
-Support the Uuse of building materials with external finishes that: [not approved verbs]
+Encourage the use of substantial landscaping to further complement development and minimise the visual impact of buildings on the landscape.

+Promote development that is responsive to the topography of the land and unobtrusive to the landscape.
+Design building setbacks from property boundaries, roads and waterways to be consistent with the scale of the building, site characteristics, and potential impact on the environment and rural activities conducted on the site. [not approved verbs]

+Support the use of building materials with external finishes that: [not approved verbs]